-- After removing your lenses from the lens case, empty and rinse the lens storage case with solution(s) recommended by the lens case manufacturer.
-Allow the lens case to air dry.
-When reusing the case, refill it with fresh solution. - Contact lens cases can be a source of bacteria growth.
-Replace your lens case at regular intervals, as recommended by the lens case manufacturer or your eye care practitioner.
+- After removing your lenses from the lens case, you should clean and rinse your lens case between uses as recommended by your Eye Care Practitioner.
+When reusing the case, refill it with fresh solution. - Contact lens cases can be a source of bacterial growth.
+Replace your lens case at regular intervals, as recommended by the lens case manufacturer or your Eye Care Practitioner.